mikebranstein/nativescript-workshop-instructions/src/chapters/chapter8.md

 }
 ```

-We don't need to tweek the settings, so let's go through and apply the *title* class to the following pages.
+We don't need to tweak the settings, so let's go through and apply the *title* class to the following pages.
 You can do this by adding a `class="title"` property to the `<Label>` elements that should be considered titles:
 * Home
 * About
 * Contact Us